MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Make player leave of or inactive in the match day
  - Move team, or players to different event
  - Move player to diffrent divisions and team
+ - Showing unassigned players and inactive players somewhere in the roster

  - **Dashboard**
  - Copy Events properly (Do something for players)